 From the Margins : February 2019 News Archive

 Damien Dempsey Live : Liverpool 16.03.2019March brings some remarkable gigs, with the name of Irish singer-songwriter Damien Dempsey, who visits Liverpool's 02 Academy 2 on Saturday 16th, the one that should be most indelibly inked in any diary.

 For those only familiar with his harder-edged early work, Dempsey's last album, Union, built from duets and collaborations, is graced with unexpectedly beatific music - not least the songs shared with Lisa O'Neill, Finbar Furey and John Grant.
-His live performances forge a transcendent communion between singer and audience; at the time of typing tickets are still available for the Liverpool show.
+His live performances forge a transcendent communion between singer and audience.

 DAMIEN DEMPSEY I Colony (Live)